 - Sport & Recreation: $100,000 to $300,000 available per project

 You will need to complete an online application to apply for an Infrastructure Grant.
-The application form is available on the grant application portal here.
+The application form is available on the grant application portal.

 How applications are assessed

-Applications are assessed by subject matter experts against the following four criteria covering merit, engagement, viability and budget, as well as a priority framework targeting disadvantaged communities including regional, remote and drought affected areas, culturally and linguistically diverse, disability and Aboriginal and Torres Strait Islander communities.
+Applications are assessed by subject matter experts against the following four criteria covering merit, engagement, viability and budget, as well as a priority framework targeting disadvantaged communities including regional, remote and drought affected areas, culturally and linguistically diverse, disability and Aboriginal and Torres Strait Islander communities and communities affected by bushfires.

 To apply please visit our grant application portal.